unocss/unocss/docs/integrations/vite.md

 ---
-title: Vite Integration
+title: UnoCSS Vite Plugin
 description: The Vite plugin for UnoCSS (@unocss/vite).
 outline: 'deep'
 ---

-# Vite Integration
+# Vite Plugin

 The Vite plugin ships with the `unocss` package.